lemlac/mulem/docs/reference.md

                  -- Ends both blocks.

 (then:
+    expr
+end)             -- Required here since the block is in parentheses.

+(then:
     then:
         expr
-end)             -- Required here since the block is in parentheses.
+end)             -- Use only one `end` to end to whole block.
 ```

 Some keywords can be inlined or blocked based on whether they use a `:` or not.